 Well in my experience we move through and shift some of these blocks in different ways.

 It can happen instantly with just a realisation…

-I remember the day, back in my corporate sales role, when I was still new to making “cold calls” and very nervous (my previous job had been “inbound” sales which meant the customer called us) when I used a post-it note to keep track of my calls.
+I remember the day, back in my corporate sales role, when I was still new to making “cold calls” and very nervous (my previous job had been “inbound” sales which meant the customer called us) and I used a post-it note to keep track of my calls.
 For every call where I got through to someone, I marked a line – even if they hung up on me or swore at me.
-After a few hours, I realised that I never got to 10 lines without getting through to someone who would engage in conversation, agree to have a meeting, or actually buy from me.
+After a few hours, I realised that I never even got to 10 lines without getting through to someone who would engage in conversation, agree to have a meeting, or actually buy from me.
 At that moment I gained a different understanding of rejection – each “no” was bringing me one step closer to a “yes” and I stopped being so afraid of it.

 It can “drop in” when we’re not expecting it

 I remember being on a VIP Strategy day with a client a number years ago when my fees were a lot lower than they are today.
 Partway through the day it suddenly struck me “My gosh, I’m giving her so much!
 She’s going to walk right out this door at the end of the day and go and grow a 6 figure business based on what I’ve given her.
 I’m not charging enough”.
 I actually felt embarrassed at how much I was sharing in relation to what I was charging and the value she was getting.
 I also felt I wasn’t being a good role model with my pricing.
 From that day I doubled my prices for 121 work.
 I wasn’t actively “working” on my pricing.
 It just happened!

 Sometimes it’s a longer process – an ongoing journey